 - a.
 Initiating a complaint.
 A complaint may be initiated by a faculty member, administrator, staff member, student or anyone else who has reason to believe that academic misconduct has occurred.
 All complaints should be discussed with the Associate Dean for appropriate documentation of the occurrence and guidance on the process.
-Complaints should be initiated promptly and in no event later than 30 days after the individual has reason to know of the alleged academic misconduct. - b.
+Complaints should be initiated promptly and in no event later than 30 days after the individual has reason to know of the alleged academic misconduct.
+The burden to prove academic misconduct lies with the person bringing the allegation of misconduct. - b.
 Action by instructor.
 An instructor may investigate and address any complaint of academic misconduct in the instructor's course or program and recommend further action by the Dean's Office of the College in which the course is offered.